Kylewuzhere/Kylewuzhere/README.md

       However, I didn't know where to start.
 I continued my education after high school at Developers Institute to achieve a Diploma in Software Development.
 I've built many full-stack applications using MERN and PERN stacks.

-- I'm currently working on [issue-tracker](https://github.com/Kylewuzhere/issue-tracker)
+- I'm currently working on [whispr-app](https://github.com/Kylewuzhere/whispr-app)

-      Issue-tracker is a Next.js app that tracks tickets in a project.
+      Whispr is a Vue social media app that lets users post and view other users' posts.

 - I'm also learning C#